 to revitalize this neglected property located on the main street of Hugo,

-Built in 1954 as a Texaco gas service station and motor lodge, we are now working diligently to renew this building and property, re-purposing it into a space that fosters innovative entrepreneurs, productivity, creativity and community.
+Colorado.
+Built in 1954 as a gas service station and motor lodge, we are now

-The buildings architecture represents a boom time economy in rural mid-West America, during a time of cross-country family road trips with overnight stays at motor-inns.
+In 2017 we purchased an old 1950’s Texaco gas station which included a tourist retail area and a 2-bay mechanic shop.
+We are repurposing this property into a co-working space to provide our rural community a hub of resources it currently misses.
+The building was previously abandoned, with no active utilities for +20 years and home to a large pigeon population.
+We are now working diligently to refurbish this beautiful building, a true representation of architecture and design of its time, into a place where everyone in the community can access, use and benefit from.
+This building is representative of the areas boom time economy in rural mid-West America during the great era of cross-country family road trips with overnight stays at motor-inns.
 Located on a major travel route, Highway 287 was built in 1940 during the Roosevelt Administration as part of the Federal-Aid Highway Act of 1938.
 This highway is now nationally recognized as the Ports to Plains Highway.

 We reuse and repurpose as much as we can from within Lincoln County.
 We use locally sourced talent and materials to facilitate a greater impact on our local economy.
 To date, about half of all labor has been provided on a volunteer basis.
 Our local utility companies (The Town of Hugo Public Works, Black Hills Energy and ES Tech) have provided labor hours and equipment to help us re-establish services to the building.
 KC Electric helped replace burnt out light bulbs to the +40’ high billboard sign with LED bulbs donated by a non-profit supply house.
 We received a generous community donation of interior lighting products to illuminate the two bay mechanic shop area.
 Our long term goal is to be a resource for recycling and smart water conservation practices including showcasing low use fixtures throughout the property.